camunda/camunda-docs-manual/content/user-guide/process-applications/maven-archetypes.md

 {{< img src="../img/eclipse-03-select-maven-project-location.png" title="Eclipse: Select Maven project location" >}}
 3. Select the archetype from the catalog that you created before.
 {{< img src="../img/eclipse-04-select-archetype-from-catalog.png" title="Eclipse: Select Maven archetype from catalog" >}}
-4. Specify Maven coordinates and camunda version and finish the project creation.
+4. Specify Maven coordinates and Camunda version and finish the project creation.
-{{< img src="../img/eclipse-05-specify-maven-coordinates-and-camunda-version.png" title="Eclipse: Specify Maven coordinates and camunda version" >}}
+{{< img src="../img/eclipse-05-specify-maven-coordinates-and-camunda-version.png" title="Eclipse: Specify Maven coordinates and Camunda version" >}}

 The resulting project should look like this: